xrv0/elanus/README.md

 ## Installation

 ### Connect the drive rand the motors according to the circuit below.
+The gyro sensor can be ignored for the moment
 ![Circuit](https://raw.githubusercontent.com/xrv0/elanus/master/Elanus_circuit.jpg)

 ### Download the project and install dependencies